 Search term automations in Apple Ads Manager

 Discovery and Search Match campaigns generate search term data.
 Turning that data into a structured keyword list requires downloading reports, filtering terms, and adding them to ad groups manually.
-Search term automations do this automatically: when a term meets your conditions, the rule promotes it to an exact-match keyword in a target ad group, adds it as a negative in the source, or does both.
+Search term automations do this automatically: when a term meets your conditions, the rule acts on it based on the action you configure.

 Create a search term automation rule